 HTC Android Oreo Release Date

 Let’s start with a few things we know about the HTC Android Oreo release date, and potential devices that will get it first.
 One of those being the HTC U11 and the U11 Life.
 Then, we’ll share important information about what to expect.

 During Google’s Android O announcement the search giant promised updates to the latest software before the end of the year for many of its partners.
 They included HTC in this list but that’s all we heard.
 Before the year came to a close Oreo arrived for the HTC U11 in Taiwan, and select models in the United States.
 HTC hit their 3-month timeframe window for updates.

-Starting Monday, November 27th, the HTC U11 Android Oreo arrived for the unlocked model in the US.
-We expected carriers to get it within a few weeks, but sadly that wasn’t the case.
-However, we do finally have some good news.
+Back on November 27th, the HTC U11 Android Oreo software arrived for the unlocked model in the US.
+Then, carriers quickly followed and delivered it too.

 Hope you all had a great Thanksgiving.
 The Oreo OS update will be available for download on the HTC u11 unlocked version starting on Monday!
 Enjoy!

 HTC recently confirmed the update for three of its latest smartphones.
 Here’s the small list, with more information coming soon.
 This confirms the HTC Android Oreo update for the popular HTC U11, U Ultra and the older HTC 10 from 2016.
 Right now you can get Oreo if you have an HTC U11, or U Ultra, and now we’re seeing the HTC 10 Oreo update continue.

 Speaking of carrier models, after a short delay the Sprint HTC U11 is getting Oreo starting Monday, January 22nd.
 You’ll get it within the next 24-48 hours.

 Sprint HTC u11 owners!
 Appreciate your patience, we have received technical approval from the carrier.
 Updates to Oreo OS will start on Monday!
 Enjoy!